usnistgov/800-63-3/sp800-63c/sec8_security.md

     manufacture or modification may therefore be described as a mutually authenticated protected channel or equivalent between the IdP and the RP.
 The keys used are stored in suitably secure storage available to the application (e.g., keychain storage, trusted platform module, secure element), the IdP's key is communicated to the RP in a secure manner
-    (e.g., through a trusted out-of-band mechanism or delivery over a secure protected channel) and the RP's key is communicated to the IdP in a secure manner (e.g., through a trusted out-of-band mechanism or delivery over a secure protected channel).
+    (e.g., through a trusted out-of-band mechanism or delivery over an authenticated protected channel) and the RP's key is communicated to the IdP in a secure manner (e.g., through a trusted out-of-band mechanism or delivery over an authenticated protected channel).

 -   *Assertion repudiation by the IdP* - To mitigate this threat,